deniss673/tema_1_poo/README.md

-I developed a clone of the Tetris game in C++ using object-oriented programming.
-This project helped me improve my programming skills and deepen my understanding of OOP concepts
+A C++ implementation of the battleship game played in console